thsa/datawarrior/readme.md

 After building it just run the 'runDataWarrior' shell script.

 ### Platform Integration
-Ideally, *DataWarrior* should be installed in a platform specific way to register its file extentions and to properly display file icons.
-The platform integration is not (yet) part of this project.
-Thus, if you extend *DataWarrior* using the source code and if you don't do the platform integration yourself, then it is recommended to use an official installer and just replace the original datawarrior.jar file with the freshly built one.
+Ideally, *DataWarrior* should be installed in a platform specific way that registers its file extentions and causes proper file icon display.
+Installers for Linux, Macintosh, and Windows, which include proper platform integration, can be downloaded from www.openmolecules.org.

+This platform integration is not (yet) part of this project.
+Thus, if you intend to run *DataWarrior* from self compiled source code and if you don't do the platform integration yourself, then you may still install *DataWarrior* with the official installer and afterwards replace the original datawarrior.jar file with the freshly built one.

 Unfortunately, this does not work on Windows platforms, because a proper platform integration on Windows requires the application to be an .exe file.
 Therefore, on Windows the datawarrior.jar, the application icon and all document icons are embedded in the DataWarrior.exe file as resources.

-Note: The datawarrior.jar file of the platform specific installers are shrunk, which makes the datawarrior.jar file significantly smaller, because unused classes and methods are removed from the byte code.
+Note: The datawarrior.jar file of the platform specific installers are shrunk with *Proguard*, to reduce the datawarrior.jar file size significantly be the removal of unused classes and methods from the byte code.

 ### How to contribute